Agent Integration

 The /pad Skill

-Once installed, just talk to your project:
+Once installed, just talk to your project.
+On a fresh workspace, the most useful first move is:

 /pad what should I work on next?